daveshap/OpenAI_Agent_Swarm/intercom/README.md

 **Function calling**
 After a run has started agent will check its status every second.
 If run is in `requires_action` agent will parse functions params (assistant can do multiple function calls in one go) to pass them along with function names to `process_function_call` method.
-This method will check function name and execute appropriate tools (InterComService).
+This method will check function name and execute appropriate tools (IntercomService).
 Since the goal of this mini-project is to implement communication tools, the only functions assistant can execute are chat functions.
 Hovewer, agent implemented in the way that it's not hard to add more tools to it

 **Thread message template**